Michiko Kanba

 Michiko Kanba (樺 美智子, Kanba Michiko) was a Japanese communist, University of Tokyo undergraduate, and a Zengakuren activist.
-She died in clashes between demonstrators and police at the South Gate of the National Diet Building in central Tokyo at the climax of the 1960 Anpo Protests against the US-Japan Security Treaty.
-She is buried in Tama Cemetery in Tokyo.
+She died in clashes between demonstrators and police at the South Gate of the National Diet Building in central Tokyo at the climax of the 1960 Anpo Protests against the US–Japan Security Treaty.

 Activism and writing

 Michiko Kanba was born in Tokyo.
 Her father was Toshio Kanba, a sociologist and professor at Chuo University.

-Kanba was raised in a middle-class Christian household, and entered University of Tokyo in 1957 and joined the Japan Communist Party on November of that year.
-After that, she became a leader in the New Left organization "The Bund" and participated in the massive Anpo Protests against the revisions of the Treaty of Mutual Cooperation and Security Between the United States and Japan.
+Kanba was raised in a middle-class Christian household, and entered University of Tokyo in 1957 and joined the Japan Communist Party in November of that year.
+After that, she became a leader in the New Left organization "The Bund" and participated in the massive Anpo protests against the revisions of the Treaty of Mutual Cooperation and Security between the United States and Japan.

 Kanba was one of the 76 student activists who were arrested at a January 26, 1960 sit-in at Haneda Airport.
 She also participated in protests around the Diet Building.
 She was killed just inside the South Gate of the National Diet Building after a group of students broke into the gate and clashed with riot police.
 An autopsy later determined that she died from chest compression and intracranial bleeding.
 Police claim that she was knocked down and trampled to death, while students blamed her death on physical assaults by police officers.

-After her death, Kanba's personal writings and political essays were collected and published under the title "The Smile Nobody Knows" (Japanese: 人しれず微笑もん).
+After her death, Kanba's personal writings and political essays were collected and published under the title "The Smile Nobody Knows" (Japanese: 人しれず微笑まん).
 In her writings, she discusses her life and activism.